neekware/fullerstack/README.md

 ## Mission

-To create an open source dashboard from the ground-up. `Quality of Experience` is the ultimate mission, and that includes simplicity, elegance, quality and performance. `Designed for future, built for today!`<br/>
+To create an open source dashboard from the ground-up. `Quality of Experience` is the ultimate mission, and that includes simplicity, elegance, quality and performance. `Designed for the future, but built for today!`<br/>

 ## `Elegance in simplicity`